AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 9. Set video image rotation, scaling, and mirroring.

     ApsaraVideo Player SDK for Android provides multiple methods for you to precisely control video images.
 You can set the rotation angle, scaling mode, and mirroring mode for video images.
-Example:
+Sample code:

     ```
     // Set the mirroring mode for video images to horizontal mirroring, vertical mirroring, or no mirroring.